 |Irish Leaving Certificate||120 - 112 Tariff Points from Higher Level qualifications only|

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

 |Subject Requirements||No specific subject requirements|

 |IELTS||6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5|

 Graduates of the Early Childhood degree have gone on to pursue careers as members of Local Authority multi-agency teams, leaders in Children’s Centres, Children’s Learning Officers at national museums and employees of national and international charity organisations, such as Save the Children and Barnardo’s.
-A significant number of graduates also enter the teaching profession, whilst others have successfully achieved careers in business, management and government.
+A significant number of graduates also enter the teaching profession (after successfully completing a PGCE) or the social work profession (subject to further qualification), whilst others have successfully achieved careers in business, management and government.

 Graduates of this degree will have the knowledge and skills to move into a wide variety of roles in working with young children and their families.

-In your second year, you will be encouraged to get involved in work placements in children’s settings or services.
-These placements will provide you with valuable experience that will make your more employable when you graduate.
-For Single Honours students these placements are compulsory, for Combined Honours students the placements are optional.
+In your second year, you will be encouraged to get involved in a placement in a children’s setting or service.
+These placements will provide you with a valuable insight into professional practice with a view to graduation.
+For Single Honours students this placement is compulsory, for Combined Honours students the placement is optional but highly recommended.